The Replica John Draper "Cotswold" BSA C15-B40 Build.

 I started the search for parts on the obvious place eBay.

-I had been watching a C15 frame for a week, but the photos were that bad that I was reluctant to take a chance on the parts.
+I had been watching a BSA C15 frame for a week, but the photos were that bad that I was reluctant to take a chance on the parts.

 Then I came home from visiting the boys, and had the feeling that now was the time to start this build.

-I switched on looking for the C15 frame, it had gone, but a new listing at the bottom of the page pointed out the frame had been re-listed along with the subframe, and swinging-arm.
+I switched on looking for the BSA C15 frame, it had gone, but a new listing at the bottom of the page pointed out the frame had been re-listed along with the subframe, and swinging-arm.

 All in one package for £70.